Adaptavist-Bitbucket-Mirror/.github/profile/README.md

 This virtual organization contains mirrored repositories from [Adaptavist's Bitbucket](https://bitbucket.org/Adaptavist/).
 It is not affiliated with Adapavist.

-Mirroring simplifies tracking changes in Adaptavist's examples.
+Mirroring simplifies tracking Adaptavist's changes.
 The mirrored repositories allow:
 - GitHub forking.
 - Using GitHub Actions.
 - Getting daily updates.